jotd666/scramble500/README.md

 ISSUES:

-- maybe vertical speed not enough (level 5)
+- maybe vertical speed not enough (level 5 is impossible?)
-- level 2 too easy shots are too fast & frequent

 TODO

 - start music: play on separate screen (player one get ready)
 - specific sound loops per levels
 - flying rockets
-- asteroids
 - animated base
 - hide stars in levels with ceiling (2,5)
 - option to fire and bomb with 1 button